FelixFelicis7/Churn-and-Customer-Lifetime-Value-CLV-Analysis-for-Fintech-Advisory-Product/README.md

 High-value at risk: 35–44-year-olds on annual plans have the highest CLV yet moderate churn risk

-Revenue drivers: a 5% reduction in monthly churn yields a $XM lift in 2022

 Staffing hotspots: peak call volume between 10 AM–12 PM on weekdays

 #### Strategic Recommendations To Stakeholders